27 Popular Foods in Argentina You Have to Try

 Just like most of Latin America, the Argentina food world also includes tamales.

-They’re shorter and fatter than in Mexico (the other tamales I’m very familiar with and fond of) but in most other ways very similar.
+They’re shorter and fatter than those in Mexico but in most other ways are very similar.

 The corn meal is filled with meat in the center and wrapped in a corn husk.